jll63/refraction-article/README.md

 See, the reason why everything worked almost by magic in the first challenge is that we called the wrapped function.
 It enabled the compiler to deduce almost all the characteristics of the original function, and copy them to the forwarder function.
-Here we have no such model.
+Here we have no model to copy from.
 The compiler will copy *some* of the aspects of the function (`pure`, `@safe`, etc) to match those of the overriden function, but not some others (`ref`, `const` and the other modifiers).

 Then there is the issue of the function modifiers: `const`, `immutable`, `shared`, and `static`.
 These are yet another category of function "aspects".

-At this point, there is no other option than to painstakingly analyze a subset of the function attributes by means of traits, convert them to a string, to be injected in the string mixin:
+At this point, there is no other option than to painstakingly analyze some of the function attributes by means of traits, convert them to a string, to be injected in the string mixin: